8.4. Binary Data Types

 from the escape format).
 In some contexts, the initial backslash may

-need to be escaped by doubling it
+need to be escaped by doubling it, in the same cases in which backslashes

-For input, the hexadecimal digits can
+The hexadecimal digits can

 be either upper or lower case, and whitespace is permitted between